NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Uses Android Jetpack and Google’s Recommended Architecture Patterns - Migeration to MVVM is planned

-Written in both Java and Kotlin : Migeration to kotlin is planned and will be coming in future
+Written in both Java and Kotlin : Migeration to kotlin is planned and will be coming in near future

 Built using Butterknife, Retrofit, Ok-HTTP, Picasso, Dagger, Mapbox android SDK

-Heavily uses View-Holder Pattern to make the UI code more modular and Reusable.
+Software is made of modular View-Holder Pattern which makes the UI blocks modular and easy to reuse, modify and understand.

-Uses Single activity Architecture where most of the screens are fragments and there are only 2-3 activities in the entire project.
+The app uses Single activity Architecture where most of the screens are implemented as fragments and there are only 2-3 activities in the entire project.

 The project has 3 android apps each for End-User, Shop-Owner and adminstrator and a JSON based REST API at the backend.
 The Source for REST API is provided.